yuseongl/wassup01_math/README.md

 # wassup01_math
 Repository for math function implemented in wassup AI developer curriculum

-This repository is prepared to orgnize my math studies included theory and Implementation
+This repository is prepared to orgnize my math studies included theory and Implementation. particularly, focused on implementation

 included:
 - graph transformation